Search Results :

 • This is because each license is linked to the specified domain.
 If the user tries to use the same license key for multiple environments a conflict arises which results in the breaking of SSO.

-You will only need to provide license details on the development instance and after each push to the next environment, the license will be automatically picked by the plugin.
+You will only need to provide license details in every environment after each push to the next environment.

-Guide to Configure Multiple Environments in miniOrange SAML 2.0 SSO plugin (This is an Enterprise feature)
+Guide to Configure Multiple Environments in miniOrange SAML 2.0 SSO plugin:

 Pre-requisites: Download and Installation